LightArrowsEXE/moon_blog/_posts/2019-11-03-interpolation_and_fields.md

 If you've been following the Nyaa buzz recently (at least, as of the time of this writing), you might have seen hot talk about a new show this season (which is ironically a sequel to a previous hot topic with season 1 of this show).
 That show is ***High Score Girl***.
 Now, what might people be fighting over this time?
 It's simple: Can an anime possibly have 60 fps content?

 For the uninitiated, the topic of today covers interpolation, fields, and many things you'll also find when dealing with interlacing.
-Hence, knowing at least a little bit about interpolation is expected here.
+Hence, knowing at least a little bit about that is expected here.
 If you need snuffing up on that, I suggest looking for other posts that explain it in more depth.
 For those that want a more bite-sized read on this particular topic, I suggest checking out [motbob's release on Nyaa](https://nyaa.si/view/1190356).

 {% capture images %} {{ site.url }}/assets/res/2019-11-03-interpolation-and-fields/me_rn.png {% endcapture %} {% include gallery images=images %}